Osprey Academy - Customer Support & Training

 Osprey Approach offers integration with Lexis Nexis, allowing you to run their library of legal forms through Osprey.
 To use these, a Supervisor level user will need to add the relevant forms into Osprey.

-The following guide will show you how to search the PDF document available HERE to locate the forms easily.
+How to search the PDF document available > to locate the forms easily.

 Select the ‘Supervisor’ tab.
 Then select ‘Case Management Setup’ followed by ‘Standard Documents’ and click ‘Lexis Forms Config’ as shown below.